-The Group's leasehold land and buildings were revalued individually at the end of the reporting period by Peak Vision Appraisals Limited, an independent professionally qualified valuer, at an aggregate open market value of HK\$178,498,000 (2020: HK\$181,449,000) based on their existing use.
-A revaluation surplus of HK\$5,432,000 (2020: a revaluation deficit of HK\$3,316,000), resulting from the above valuations, has been charged to other comprehensive income.
+The Group's leasehold land and buildings were revalued individually at the end of the reporting period by Peak Vision Appraisals Limited, an independent external professional qualified valuer, at an aggregate open market value of HK\$154,965,000 (2021: HK\$178,498,000) based on their existing use.
+A revaluation deficit of HK\$3,440,000 (2021: a revaluation surplus of HK\$5,432,000), resulting from the above valuations, has been recognised as revaluation reserve in other comprehensive income for the current year.